booch/resume/resume.md

 Summary
 -------

-   * Agile player/coach, with a focus on improving the way teams work — both their processes and their technical practices.
    * Software developer with 20 years of IT experience.
+   * Agile practitioner, with a focus on improving how teams work — both their processes and their technical practices.
    * Experienced Ruby on Rails web developer with strong DevOps skills.